Waveframe-Labs/Aurora-Workflow-Orchestration/docs/NEUROTRANSPARENCY_DOCTRINE.md

 - distributed across multiple agents
 - ephemeral within context windows
 - altered by model updates
-- buried inside unrecorded human intuition
+- buried inside undocumented human intuition
-- lost in automated workflow transformations
+- transformed by automated processes

-This structural opacity is not a methodological nuance; it is an existential threat to reproducibility.
+This structural opacity is not a nuance; it is an existential threat to reproducibility.
-Without neurotransparency, synthetic cognition becomes a black box and human cognition becomes invisible.

 ---

-## 3. The Doctrine — Axioms
+## 3. Axioms of the Neurotransparency Doctrine

-The Neurotransparency Doctrine consists of eight axioms that define the minimal epistemic conditions under which cognition may influence a scientific claim.
+The doctrine consists of eight epistemic axioms that define the minimal conditions under which cognition may influence scientific claims.

 ### **Axiom 1 — Attribution**
 Every reasoning step must be explicitly attributed to a declared role.
 Anonymous cognition has no epistemic status.

-### **Axiom 2 — Evidence-Linkage**
+### **Axiom 2 — Evidence‑Linkage**
-A claim is admissible only if it includes verifiable pointers to the reasoning and evidence that support it.
+A claim is admissible only if it contains verifiable pointers to its supporting reasoning and evidence.

 ### **Axiom 3 — Integrity**
 Reasoning artifacts must be preserved in immutable form with cryptographic integrity.

 ### **Axiom 4 — Independence**
 No cognitive agent may validate its own reasoning.
-Separation of roles is mandatory.
+Role separation is mandatory.

 ### **Axiom 5 — Continuity**
-The reasoning trail must remain reconstructible across time, context loss, and model updates.
+Reasoning trails must remain reconstructible across time, context loss, and model evolution.

 ### **Axiom 6 — Minimal Reasoning Unit**
 Each reasoning step must contain: